 Peter Kalu is a poet, fiction writer and playwright.
-He cut his teeth as a member of Manchester UK’s Moss Side Write black writers workshop and has had eight novels, two film scripts and three theatre plays produced to date.
-He is a final year AHRC-funded PhD researcher at Lancaster University, UK.
+He cut his teeth as a member of Manchester, UK’s Moss Side Write black writers workshop and has had nine novels, two film scripts and three theatre plays produced to date.
+He gained his PhD in Creative Writing, Lancaster University, UK, in 2019.

-He has a first degree in Law and further qualifications in coding.
+He has a first degree in Law from Leeds University, studied software engineering at Salford University and Languages at Heriot Watt University.
+IN 2018 he was writer in residence at University of West Indies (Trinidad campus).
 For many years he ran a carnival band called Moko Jumbi (Ghosts of the Gods) which took to the streets at Manchester Caribbean Carnival on three feet high stilts.
-He continues to practice tightrope walking and hat juggling.
+He continues to have ambitions in tightrope walking and hat juggling.